Nils-nonline/Nils-nonline/README.md

-<h1>👋 Hi, I’m @Nils-nonline</h1>
+<h1>Hi, I’m @Nils-nonline</h1>

-- 👀 I’m interested in programming websites, node.js, and python<br>
+I’m programming with HTML/CSS/JS.
+I am also quite good at coding in python.

+I am generally capable of but do not use as frequently:
+Java and C++/Arduino.

+My Interests:
+  - Maths
+  - AI (especially GPTs and how they work)
+  - IT

-- feel free to visit the website of the organisation I am part of: www.neverstudio.de
+- Feel free to visit the website of the organisation I am part of and check out the projects I am a part of: www.neverstudio.de

 <!---